Koffeeware/inbox.photo-wordpress-plugin/readme.txt

 == Frequently Asked Questions ==

+= Is inbox.photo free? =

+No. We only charge for products ordered according to this <a href="https://inbox.photo/pricing/">price list</a>.

 = How can I test the plug-in runs effectively? =

 The generated buttons, snippets and sidebar widgets should open your inbox.photo web shop in the product customization page.

+= Do I need access to the inbox.photo API? =

+No. Connection to the inbox.photo API only provides additional order status information and notifications.
+All other functions operated without required a connection to the inbox.photo API.

 == Screenshots ==

 1. Main and only screen.

 == Changelog ==

+= 1.9.7 =
+* Added uninstall database cleanup

+= 1.9.6 =
+* Tested with WordPress 4.8

+= 1.9.5 =
+* Updated readme.txt with API clarification

+= 1.9.4 =
+* Various fixes

 = 1.9 =
 * Added connection the inbox.photo API